 Zerocinquantino – Located in the heart of the Quadrilatero market, this busy little place offers outside seating with many types of quick bites.
 Enjoy a mixed platter with cheeses and meats to share.

 Sfarina – You can find this place at Mercato dell Erbe, they have all kinds of Piadina & flatbread sandwiches, ideal for a quick bite in between, and absolutely delicious!

 Cremeria Cavour – High quality & creamy gelato, with a wide range of flavors to choose from.
 The service was really polite and helpful, located in the heart of Bologna on Piazza Cavour, where you have a little park to enjoy your gelato!

 Cremeria la Vecchia Stalla – You can find this place on Via Santo Stefano.
 They have probably the best pistachio ice cream we ever had.
-This is the flavor we try everywhere and believe me we have tried many!
-Popular place with sometimes long waiting lines, but worth it!
+This is the flavor we try everywhere and believe me, we have tried many!
+A popular place with sometimes long waiting lines, but worth it!

 La sorbetteria Castiglione – Also a contender for the best gelato, this place was advised to us by our host.
 On the menu, you can find some special flavors like caramelized figs which I haven’t seen before.
 Many toppings and flavors to choose from as well as dairy-free sorbets.

 Cremeria Santo Stefano – Often mentioned as the best gelato in Bologna, this is a must-stop on your 2-day trip.
 They have the best classic flavors but also some unusual and seasonal ones on the menu.